hetznercloud/terraform-provider-hcloud/docs/resources/primary_ip.md

 ### Required

-- `assignee_type` (String) Type of the resource the Primary IP should be assigned to.
 - `auto_delete` (Boolean) Whether auto delete is enabled.
 Setting `auto_delete` to `false` is recommended, because if a server assigned to the managed ip is getting deleted, it will also delete the primary IP which will break the terraform state.
 - `name` (String) Name of the Primary IP.
 - `type` (String) Type of the Primary IP (`ipv4` or `ipv6`).